marccompte/html-location/README.md

 ## Dependencies

-The component integrates Leaflet JS, but you do need to manually add its stylesheet to your HTML.
+The component integrates Leaflet JS, but you still need to manually add its stylesheet to your HTML.

+`<link rel="stylesheet" href="https://unpkg.com/leaflet@1.7.1/dist/leaflet.css" />`

 ## Software used

 It uses Leaflet as a map framework and MaterializeCSS as a UI framework.
-Both are minimized and integrated into the final JavaScript bundle.
+Both are integrated into the final JavaScript bundle.

 ## Development environment